• Federal Court

 What happens if you are a joint tenant?

 • If you are a joint tenant and you become bankrupt, the portion of your home that you own will be transferred to the trustee.
-The trustee’s name will be placed on the Certificate of Title in place of your name.
+The trustee’s name will be placed on the legal title in place of your name.
 This is to enable the trustee to sell the home.

 • The joint tenancy between you and the non-bankrupt co-owner will no longer exist.
 Instead, the co-owners of the home will be the trustee and the non-bankrupt co-owner.
 They will then own the home as ‘tenants in common’.

-• If the co-owner is not cooperating with the trustee and they fail to reach an agreement, the trustee can ask the court to appoint a ‘statutory trustee for sale’.
+• If the co-owner does not cooperate with the trustee, the trustee can ask the court to appoint a ‘statutory trustee for sale’.
 Appointing a statutory trustee will force the sale of the home.
 This may occur even if the non-bankrupt co-owner is financially stable and has not contributed to the bankruptcy in any way.

 Tenants in Common